Picture Gallery

 Photo

 A Sun Engraving executive office, Milford House, London.
-We don’t know for certain that this handsome, well-appointed office was Edward Hunter’s but chances are that it was; it is clearly that of a senior executive.
+We don't know for certain that this handsome, well-appointed office was Edward Hunter's, but chances are that it was; it is clearly that of a senior executive.
 The photo appears to have been taken around 1929.
 Note the two candlestick telephones behind the desk, one of them on an extendable mount.
 In the upper right corner atop the panelling are four bells, two for each telephone.
-(From the archives)
+(From the Sun archives)

 Photo